What Is Gynecomastia Surgery?

 The surgical procedure removes breast fat but not the gland tissue;

-During liposuction for gynecomastia, the cosmetic surgeon makes small incisions and inserts a thin cannula to remove excess fat and glandular tissue from the breasts.
+During liposuction for gynecomastia, the cosmetic surgeon makes small incisions and inserts a thin cannula to remove excess breast tissue such as excess fat and glandular tissue.
 The procedure is typically performed under general or local anesthesia with sedation, depending on the correction needed.

 Liposuction alone may be sufficient for individuals with gynecomastia caused by excess fat accumulation.
 However, if there is excessive glandular tissue or skin laxity, additional surgical techniques may be required, such as excision or a combination of liposuction and excision.